Whitehouse Family History Centre

 TREES

-I have drawn up 277 Whitehouse trees attached to 579 existing registered correspondents; 125 trees are shared and 152 are those of a single correspondent.
-Nearly all my registered correspondents (or their wives or husbands) are descendants, but a few are collaterals of descendants or connected through a marriage.
-My practice is to draw or re-draw a tree in MS Excel, using a portrait mode and “tall tree” format, in which the oldest ancestor appears at the left side and descendants in subsequent columns, moving left to right.
-To keep this exercise within achievable limits, two rules are normally followed: (1) The tree will not usually descend along female lines.
-That is to say, if Mary Whitehouse marries John Smith and they have children, the tree will normally merely say “Issue” (whether or not they survived infancy); (2) The tree will not include any Whitehouse with a date of birth of 1902 or later, unless he or she has a brother or sister born before then, in which case the whole generation of siblings is included along with their spouses (regardless of when the spouse was born).
-Of course, the children of these siblings do not qualify, because they were born after 1902, but, again, “Issue” of the siblings will be mentioned by the word “Issue”, if it is known that they had any.
-Exceptions are made to these rules from time to time to include an additional generation, but no “modern” generations will be included.
+The trees have been drawn up in MS Excel, using a portrait mode and tall tree format, in which the oldest ancestor appears at the left side and descendants in subsequent columns, moving left to right.
+To keep this exercise within achievable limits, two rules have normally been followed: (1) The tree will not usually descend along female lines.
+That is to say, if Mary Whitehouse marries John Smith and they have children, the tree will normally merely say Issue (whether or not they survived infancy); (2) The tree will not include any Whitehouse with a date of birth of 1902 or later, unless he or she has a brother or sister born before then, in which case the whole generation of siblings is included along with their spouses (regardless of when the spouse was born).
+Of course, the children of these siblings do not qualify, because they were born after 1902, but, again, issue of the siblings will be mentioned by the word Issue , if it is known that they had any.
+Exceptions have been made to these rules from time to time to include an additional generation, but no modern generations have been included.

 RECORDS ON THIS WEBSITE